ROCm/rocBLAS/docs/how-to/Programmers_Guide.rst

 Source code for Level 1, 2, and 3 BLAS functions in `.cpp` and `.hpp` files.

-- The `.cpp` files contain
+- The `*.cpp` files contain

-  - External C functions that call templated functions with an `_impl` extension
+  - External C functions that call or instantiate templated functions with an `_impl` extension
   - The `_impl` functions have argument checking and logging, and they in turn call functions with a `_template` extension

-- The `_kernels.cpp` files contain
+- The `*_imp.hpp` files contain

-  - `_template` functions that set up the workgroup and call HIP launch to run `_kernel` functions
+  - `_template` functions that may be exported to rocSOLVER and usually call the `_launcher` functions
+  - API implementations that can be instantiated in two ways: once for the original APIs with integer args using rocblas_int and again for the ILP64 API with integer arguments as int64_t.

+- The `*_kernels.cpp` files contain
+  - `_launcher` functions that invoke or launch kernels with ROCBLAS_LAUNCH_KERNEL or related macros
   - `_kernel` functions that run on the device

+library/src/blas_ex
+''''''''''''''''''''

+Source code for mixed precision BLAS

+library/src/src64
+'''''''''''''''''

+This directory contains the ILP64 source code for Level 1, 2, and 3 BLAS and mixed precision functions in blas_ex.
+Files should normally end with _64 before the file type extension (e.g. _64.cpp).
+The API integers are int64_t instead of rocblas_int.
+Function behaviour is kept identical at the higher level detail by instantiable macros and C++ templates.
+Only at the kernel dispatch level does the code diverge by providing a _64 version for which invocation is controlled by the ROCBLAS_API macro.
+The directory structure mirrors the level organization used for the parent directory library/src.

+device kernel code
+''''''''''''''''''

+Most BLAS device functions (kernels) are C++ templated functions based on data type.
+In C++ host code any duplicate instantiations of templates can be handled by the linker and the duplicates will be ignored.
+LLVM device code instantiations, however, are not handled in this way; therefore we must avoid duplicate instantiations in multiple code units.
+Thus kernel templates should only be provided as C++ template prototypes in the include files unless they must be instantiated.
+We should try to instantiate all forms in a single unit (e.g. a .cpp file) and expose a launcher C++ interface to invoke the device calls, where possible.
+This is especially important for ILP64 implementations where we want to reuse the LP64 instantiations without any duplication to avoid bloating the library size.

 library/src/blas3/Tensile
 '''''''''''''''''''''''''

 Code for calling Tensile from rocBLAS, and YAML files with Tensile tuning configurations

-library/src/blas_ex
-''''''''''''''''''''

-Source code for mixed precision BLAS

 library/src/include
 '''''''''''''''''''